PayThePizzo/Predictive-Analysis-Notes/Formulas Handbook/3 - MS.md

 summary(fit)
 ```

+---

+## To sum up
+We found ways to compare two nested models through ANalysis Of VAriance.
+The goodness of fit here is strictly related to the Sum of Squares of the residuals ($SS_{RES}$), for which a test is built
+through the F distribution.

+---

+## Conclusions

 However, this **only works to compare nested models**, while we want to have a competition between different kinds of models.

 We are unable to compare, through the F-statistic, two different models such as: